TransDigm (TDG)

 Supplying parts for nearly all aircraft currently in service, TransDigm (NYSE:TDG) develops and manufactures components and systems for military and commercial aviation.

-TransDigm is at the top of our list.
-The valuation seems fair in light of its quality, and we think now is a good time to invest.
+TransDigm is a standout company.
+The price seems fair when considering its quality, and we think now is a prudent time to invest in the stock.

 Why Is Now The Time To Buy TransDigm?